 Add enough milk to cover it and let it rest for four or five hours

-Break the eggs, discard the whites, and keep the yolks each in half a shell
+Break the eggs, discard the egg whites and keep the yolks each in half a shell

-Melt the butter in a heavy-bottomed, rounded saucepan, add the flour, stir, and after a minute, remove it from the heat and add the fontina and milk
+Melt the butter in a heavy-bottomed rounded saucepan, add the flour, mix, and after a minute remove it from the heat and add the Fontina and the milk

-Place the saucepan in a warm bain-marie and start stirring with a whisk, keeping the water at a gentle simmer
+Place the saucepan in a warm water bath and start stirring with a whisk, keeping the water at a gentle simmer

-Stir continuously, and when the cheese is completely melted, becoming a stringy mixture, add the yolks one at a time, not adding the next until the previous one is incorporated
+Stir continuously and when the cheese is completely melted into a stringy mixture, add the yolks one at a time, not adding the next until the previous one has been incorporated

-As soon as the fondue thickens, it is ready: finish it with a grind of white pepper and pour it hot over the spinach flan
+As soon as the fondue has thickened, it is ready: finish it with a grind of white pepper and pour it hot over the spinach timbale

-If it needs to wait, leave it in the warm but not boiling bain-marie
+If it has to wait, keep it in the warm water bath but not boiling

 Pot